garlicbreadcleric/markane/README.md

 - Language server
   - Clients: [VS Code](https://github.com/garlicbreadcleric/vscode-markane)
-  - Title-based file auto-complete
+  - Title-based file auto-completion
+    - Triggered with `[` or when manually triggered inside the square brackets
-  - Citation auto-complete
+  - Citation auto-completion
+    - Triggered with `@`
     - Currently only CSL JSON is supported
+  - Snippets auto-completion
+    - Triggered with `/`
   - Title-based document search
   - Go to definition for links and Pandoc citations
     - For citations it opens file which has citation key as it's name